kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

 ## Use the production profile

->**CAUTION:** Istio is changing the installation options.
-Helm-based configuration is deprecated in favor of the new IstioControlPlane API.
+>**CAUTION:** Due to changes in the installation options in Istio, Helm-based configuration is now deprecated in favor of the new IstioControlPlane API.
 Please keep in mind that Helm overrides will be no longer supported in future Istio releases.
-Refer to [IstioControlPlane](https://istio.io/docs/reference/config/istio.operator.v1alpha12.pb) page for more information.
+Refer to [IstioControlPlane](https://istio.io/docs/reference/config/istio.operator.v1alpha12.pb) documentation for details.

 You can deploy a Kyma cluster with Istio configured to use the production profile, or configure Istio in a running cluster to use the production profile.
 Follow these steps: